adammurdoch/kotlin-tools/libs/file-io/README.md

 # file-io

 A Kotlin multiplatform library for accessing the file system.
+Supports JVM, macOS, Linux and Windows.

 The entry point is `FileSystem`